Friday, May 30, 2014

 Famous for finding treasure at Troy, Schliemann (in 1871), cut a swathe through various centuries to unearth this wealth.
 His amateur methods were overlooked, perhaps due to his access to funds, but the fame was certainly all his.
 Later during WWII his treasure disappeared to surface in a Russian Museum.
 Perhaps they borrowed a previously-loved wooden horse to move the loot?

-They only sacrificed virgins here, darl!
+It's OK.
+They only sacrifice virgins here, darl!

 Schliemann was looking for Homeric Troy (Troy VI), and the legendary treasure of King Priam.
 It is now thought that he found treasures from Troy II.